KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Related Work

 \textbf{Software engineering benchmarks.} SWE-bench~\citep{jimenez2024swebench} evaluates agents on real-world GitHub issues drawn from popular Python repositories, requiring the agent to localize and fix bugs given only the issue description.
 It has become the de facto standard for measuring agent capabilities in software engineering.
 HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} evaluate function-level code generation from docstrings.
 LiveCodeBench~\citep{jain2024livecodebench} addresses benchmark contamination by continuously collecting fresh competition problems from LeetCode, AtCoder, and CodeForces, and extends evaluation to self-repair, code execution, and test output prediction.
 These benchmarks focus on isolated coding problems; We target the broader workflow of multi-file, multi-step software engineering tasks that require tool use, testing, and version control.

 \textbf{Agent frameworks and orchestration.} LangChain~\citep{langchain2022} provides modular abstractions for building LLM applications, including agent loops, tool integration, and memory.
 It focuses on composability and breadth of integrations rather than on the specific concerns of software development.
-Our architecture is purpose-built for software engineering, with each layer addressing a specific practical concern (budget tracking, continuation, code safety) rather than providing general-purpose primitives.
+DSPy~\citep{khattab2024dspy} treats LLM calls as declarative modules whose prompts and few-shot examples are compiled and optimized automatically, enabling systematic improvement of multi-stage pipelines; it targets prompt optimization rather than end-to-end software engineering workflows.
+CrewAI~\citep{crewai2024} orchestrates role-playing autonomous agents that collaborate through configurable process models and event-driven flows, emphasizing multi-agent coordination over the layered safety and budget controls that we prioritize. smolagents~\citep{smolagents2025}, Hugging Face's minimalist agent library, has its CodeAgent write actions as executable Python snippets, reducing step counts by~30\%; however, it does not address repository-level concerns such as git isolation or continuation across sessions.
+The OpenAI Agents SDK~\citep{openaiagentssdk2025} offers a provider-agnostic framework for multi-agent workflows with handoffs, guardrails, and tracing, while Google's Agent Development Kit~\citep{googleadk2025} provides an open-source toolkit for building, evaluating, and deploying AI agents with multi-agent orchestration.
+Both provide general-purpose agent infrastructure but leave domain-specific concerns to the application layer.
+Our architecture is purpose-built for software engineering and general research, with each layer addressing a specific practical concern (budget tracking, continuation, code safety).

-\textbf{LLM agent surveys.} Several comprehensive surveys have mapped the rapidly growing landscape of LLM-based agents. \citet{xi2023rise} surveys the design space of LLM agents along three dimensions --- brain (reasoning), perception (input modalities), and action (tool use) --- and catalogs applications across social science, natural science, and engineering. \citet{wang2024survey} propose a systematic framework for autonomous agents built on LLMs, covering profile, memory, planning, and action modules.
-Our system can be understood through the lens of these frameworks: the KISS Agent implements the action loop, the Relentless Agent addresses the memory and planning concerns through continuation summaries, and the system prompt encodes the profile.
+\textbf{LLM agent surveys.} Several comprehensive surveys have mapped the rapidly growing landscape of LLM-based agents. \citet{xi2023rise} surveys the design space of LLM agents along three dimensions, brain (reasoning), perception (input modalities), and action (tool use), and catalogs applications across social science, natural science, and engineering. \citet{wang2024survey} propose a systematic framework for autonomous agents built on LLMs, covering profile, memory, planning, and action modules.
+Our system can be understood through the lens of these frameworks: the KISS Agent implements the action loop; the Relentless Agent addresses memory and planning concerns through continuation summaries; and the system prompt encodes the profile.